pavlos-p/pavlos-p.github.io/dtf_for_ppml.md

     <img class="z-depth-1" src="/images/Distributed_PPML.png" alt="A Distributed Trust Framework for Privacy-Preserving Machine Learning">
 </picture>

+<br><br>
-To be published in the proceedings of the 17th International Conference on Trust, Privacy and Security in Digital Business - TrustBus2020
+In the proceedings of the 17th International Conference on Trust, Privacy and Security in Digital Business - TrustBus2020

 For more details: [A Distributed Trust Framework for Privacy-Preserving Machine Learning](https://arxiv.org/abs/2006.02456).